 Apple leather is really just dried apple sauce or butter.
 The sauce will give you a thinner leather and a more even texture.
 Apple butter will be darker and richer in taste.
 You choose.

 Spread the apple sauce or butter even on a baking cheat or drying sheet, and dehydrate in the oven or dehydrator till it is dry.
 A lower temperature will need longer, 170F in an oven needs about 3 hours.
 Now cut the leather into stripes and roll them up.

 Apple cheese is a traditional holiday food from Lithuania.
 It is made out of Antonovka apples and dried/cured for months till it is served as a special treat.
 Antonovka apples are hardy, sour apples.

 I used just our local apples and started with making apple butter first.
 Then it is boiled down till all the moisture is evaporated.
 Then the batter is pressed and dried.
-Adding some less cooked apples gives it some interesting texture.
+Adding some less-cooked apples gives it some interesting texture.
 Also, walnuts and cinnamon can be added.

 There you have it, a dozen ways to preserve apples.